Radhakrishnan Nagar Assembly constituency

 Radhakrishnan Nagar (Dr. Radhakrishnan Nagar) or R. K. Nagar, is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 11.
 It is part of Chennai North Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

+By election 2017

+Following the death of J. Jayalalithaa on 5 December 2016, a by-election to the Radhakrishnan Nagar (R.K.
+Nagar) constituency was scheduled for April 2017.
+On 10 April 2017, the Election Commission of India cancelled the poll citing evidence of large-scale bribery.
+The Commission also referred to the alleged involvement of then Tamil Nadu Health Minister C. Vijaya Baskar.
+The by-election was subsequently held on 21 December 2017, in which T. T. V. Dhinakaran, contesting as an independent candidate, was elected.